| Home | SCHEDULED SEMINARS | Contact us |

 How long has the EVP been around?

-The EVP has been around since about 2005.
+The EVP has been offered since 2005.

 Who administers the EVP certification?